 Earthwork Cut and Fill Calculator

-Start by entering the site length and site width in meters.
-These values define the plan area of the rectangular site.
-Next, enter the average existing elevation and the average proposed elevation, also in meters.
-The calculator compares those two elevations to determine whether the project is primarily a cut or a fill condition.
-If the existing elevation is higher than the proposed elevation, the result is cut.
-If the proposed elevation is higher than the existing elevation, the result is fill.
+To use this earthwork cut and fill calculator, enter the site length and site width in meters so the tool can determine the rectangular plan area.
+Then enter the average existing elevation and the average proposed elevation, also in meters.
+The calculator compares those two average elevations to determine the grading mode.
+If the existing grade is higher than the proposed grade, the site is in cut.
+If the proposed grade is higher than the existing grade, the site is in fill.
+If both averages are the same, the simplified result is zero net cut and zero net fill for the modeled rectangle.

-The in-place earthwork volume is the area multiplied by the absolute value of that elevation difference:
+Once area and grade difference are known, the in-place earthwork volume is the area multiplied by the absolute value of the elevation difference:

 If , the existing ground is above the design grade, so the site requires cut.
 The loose excavated volume is: